Workplace Injury and WorkCover Claim Lawyers

 We approach negotiations with WorkCover and their agents as if we were going to court, using the best barristers who have years of experience, and with a clear picture in mind of the compensation range we want to secure on your behalf.

 Most of our claims are settled long before going to court.
 If we do not get a fair settlement, only then do we go to court.
-That’s why our approach – tested for some 45 years and in more than 70,000 WorkCover cases – works.
+That’s why our approach – tested for over 40 years and in more than 70,000 injury compensation cases – works.

 We are recognised by the Law Institute of Victoria as having accredited personal injury law specialists on staff.
 This is the highest professional level of recognition and accreditation within the legal profession and marks us a leader in our field.

-- a minimum of five years full-time practice experience and a minimum of three years experience in their area of specialisation
+- a minimum of five years' full-time practical experience and a minimum of three years' experience in their area of specialisation

 - high degree of professional development